ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Tamami Sugimoto - Documentation Specialist
 ==========================================

 I have created and revised documentation for BitShares over the past year [15].
 I hold a Masters in MIS and have held professional titles including Systems Analyst & Programmer, Web Designer and Database Administrator.
+I have experience using Content Management Systems to re-organize multiple websites.
+I am proficient analysing system code in many programming languages and have created many web applications and websites.

 Collaboration Tools
 ===================